awkena/panGenomeBreedr/docs/reference/kasp_marker_design.md

-# Design KASP markers based on causal variants.
+# Design KASP markers for one or more causal variants.

-Design KASP markers based on causal variants.
+Design KASP markers for one or more causal variants.

 ## Usage